iDataist/Migrate-Tech-Conference-App-to-Azure/README.md

 The TechConf website allows attendees to register for an upcoming conference.
 Administrators can also view the list of attendees and notify all attendees via a personalized email message.

 The application works but the following pain points have triggered the need for migration to Azure:
- - The web application is not scalable to handle user load at peak
+ - The web application is not scalable to handle user load at peak.
- - When the admin sends out notifications, it's currently taking a long time because it's looping through all attendees, resulting in some HTTP timeout exceptions
+ - When the admin sends out notifications, it's currently taking a long time because it's looping through all attendees, resulting in some HTTP timeout exceptions.
- - The current architecture is not cost-effective
+ - The current architecture is not cost-effective.

 I migrated the application to Azure in the following steps:
-- Migrated and deployed the web app to an Azure App Service
 - Migrated a PostgreSQL database backup to an Azure Postgres database instance
 - Refactored the notification logic to an Azure Function via a service bus queue message
+- Migrated and deployed the web app to an Azure App Service

 ## Dependencies